| A

 opinion.
 Therefore you should do further research for yourself

-In a hunt for papers which discuss the correlation of changes in
+and make your own decisions.
+CONDITION REPORT Visual Disturbances In a hunt for papers which discuss the correlation of changes in

 vision following chiropractic or spinal manipulative therapy you